 PHP: Sorting Arrays of Arrays

-PHP provides a range of functions for sorting data based on the key or value of an associative array.
-Where it gets complicated is when you have an array of associative arrays which you need to sort according to one or more attributes.
+PHP provides a range of functions for sorting data based on either the key or value of an associative array.
+Where it gets complicated is when you need to sort an array of associative arrays by one or more conditions.

-This is a very common task for PHP programmers as data returned from database/SQL queries often appears in this format (ref: pg_fetch_assoc and mysql_fetch_assoc).
+This is a very common task for PHP programmers as data returned from database/SQL queries often appears in associative array format (i.e. using pg_fetch_assoc and mysql_fetch_assoc).

 The Data

-The examples below are based on the following data as an associative array.
+The following examples are based on the following data as an associative array.
 The data contains six records, each of which has a value for "firstname", "lastname" and for "age".

 <?PHP